-As a project manager, you clearly see the benefits of time tracking.
-It allows you to monitor the cost of projects, accurately bill customers, and forecast future project timelines.
+As a project manager, you clearly see the downside of time tracking woes.
+Effective time management allows you to monitor the cost of projects, accurately bill customers, and forecast future project timelines.

 But getting your team to feel the same appreciation for timesheets?
 Well, that can be a challenge.

 If you’ve sung the praises of time tracking but your team isn’t listening, it may be time to dig deeper to get to the bottom of the issue.